 by Niklas Göransson

-– A few riffs on the new album came from a broken old cassette I found at home, says guitarist and vocalist Rob Death Dealer, I fixed it up with some sticky tape and started listening.
-Some of the stuff on there made the “Bleeding the Priest” (2002) album, but the rest just wasn’t what I was feeling in my brain at the time.
+– A few riffs on the new album came from a broken old cassette I found at home.
+I fixed it up with some sticky tape and started listening; some of the stuff on there made the “Bleeding the Priest” (2002) record, but the rest just wasn’t what I was feeling in my brain at the time.

-Having found more resonance with the material this time around, Rob used some of it for VOMITOR’s upcoming fourth album, “Pestilent Death”, scheduled for release in December 2017.
-Also present in the conversation and kindly contributing his extensive knowledge on the subject matter is Darragh O’Laoghaire of Invictus Productions and VIRCOLAC.
+Finding more resonance with the material this time around, Rob used some of it for VOMITOR’s fourth album, “Pestilent Death”, released December 2017 by Hell’s Headbangers.
+Also present in the conversation, and kindly contributing his extensive knowledge on the subject matter, is Darragh O’Laoghaire of Invictus Productions and VIRCOLAC.

-In 1993, following two years of hard living in Melbourne, he relocated to Brisbane and joined black/thrash pioneers GOSPEL OF THE HORNS.
-The band was founded earlier the same year by drummer Mark ‘Coz’ Howitzer who, like Rob as well as KK Warslut from DESTRÖYER 666, originally hails from Whyalla – a notorious outlaw town in South Australia.
+In 1993, following two years of hard living in Melbourne – as chronicled in the extensive interview in Bardo Methodology #3 – Rob relocated to Brisbane and joined GOSPEL OF THE HORNS.
+The band was founded earlier the same year by drummer Mark ‘Cos’ Howitzer, who, like Rob as well as KK Warslut from DESTRÖYER 666 and Matt Razor from RAZOR OF OCCAM, originally hails from Whyalla, a notorious outlaw town in South Australia.
 Rob continues:

-– At first, Cozzy and I shared house with a few others – but following all the drama that started when I got there, we had to get our own joint.
-So, we found a place and moved in with Belinda and another Whyalla mate of ours that had moved up; Galvin.
-If you thought there was trouble before he got there, fucking hell… love the fucking guy but Jesus Christ, he knows how to stir the hornet’s nest and bring the madness and violence.
+– At first, Cossy and I shared a house with a few others but, following all the drama that started when I got there, we had to get our own joint.
+So, we found a place and moved in with Belinda and another Whyalla mate of ours – Galvin.
+If you thought there was trouble before he got there, fucking hell… love the fucking guy but, Jesus Christ, he knows how to stir the hornet’s nest and bring the madness and violence.

-– And Cozzy has his MOTÖRHEAD beat going, right – we can fucking do this.
-Just a dirty fucking guitar sound.
+– And Cossy has his MOTÖRHEAD beat going, right, ‘We can fucking do this.’
+Just a dirty fuckin’ guitar sound.
 Entering the studio, you never know how it’s going to turn out.
-Sure, you might have a basic idea for your sound and shit – but when you’re not in full control over the studio, you go there and whatever the producer produces; that’s what you fucking get.
-You’re not saying; ’Nah.
-Change that guitar sound, change the drum sound.’
+Sure, you might have a basic idea for your sound and shit but when you’re not in full control over the studio, whatever the producer produces – that’s what you fucking get.
+You’re not saying, ‘Nah, change that guitar sound, change the drum sound.’
 Nobody does that on their first recording.
 So, what we ended up with was something that sounded like ORDER FROM CHAOS mixed with the first CELTIC FROST record.
 The production was fucking mega, really fucking heavy and good.
 But then we ended up having problems with the singer…

 – Whom you punched.

-– Oh, Rob chuckles, I did more than that; kicked him in the face with steelcaps, actually bruised me toes.
-I was a bit fucking pissed off.
-The cunt put a fucking hole in my wall after a whole night of being a drunken dickhead.
+– Oh, Rob chuckles, I did more than that.
+Kicked him in the face with steelcaps, actually bruised me’ toes.
+I was a bit fucking pissed off; the cunt put a fucking hole in my wall after a whole night of being a drunken dickhead.
 I put him across the pool table at the party we were at, told him to stop being a twat or I’d punch his face in.
 We left in a cab and headed back to my place, and he’s still fucking raging.
-The car stops for some reason – he jumps out, fucking carrying on so we got out, gave him a couple of digs and then dragged him back into the cab.
+The car stopped for some reason – he jumped out, fucking carrying on, so we got out, gave him a couple of digs, and then dragged him back into the cab.

-They hauled the vocalist back to their house, where he was dumped in the spare room with strict instructions of sleeping it off.
+They hauled the vocalist into the house, where he was dumped in the spare room with strict instructions to sleep it off.

-– My girlfriend at the time… I think she was my wife actually, she came out; ’Man, this fucking cunt is destroying the joint.’
-So I went in there and punched the fuck out of him, kneed him in the head, kicked him the face – that was pretty much the end of him.
+– My girlfriend at the time… actually, I think she was my wife, came out; ’Man, this fucking cunt is destroying the joint.’
+So, I went in there and punched the fuck out of him, kneed him in the head, kicked him the face – that was pretty much the end of him.
 Obviously, he was out of the band right then and there.
 He was still hanging around in the morning while we were eating leftover pizza, sitting there in the corner… he’s going to fucking hate this when he reads it.
 Fuck him anyway, he’s a twat.

-In 1996, Coz relocated to Melbourne in order to join DESTRÖYER 666 as they prepared for their “Unchain the Wolves” album.
-Rob stayed in Brisbane, instead ending up recruited to SPEAR OF LONGINUS.
+In 1996, Howitzer relocated to Melbourne and joined DESTRÖYER 666 as they prepared for their seminal “Unchain the Wolves” album.
+Rob stayed behind in Brisbane, where he ended up recruited to SPEAR OF LONGINUS.

-– Glenn (guitars, vocals) and Big Lee (drums) came ’round to my house.
-We’d been talking and shit like that but hadn’t really been good friends at all so I was surprised to see them at my front doorstep.
-When GOSPEL played our first gig, they were there and liked what I was doing or whatever.
-They asked if I’d heard their demo, which I had, and then asked if I wanted to play. ’Yeah, I’ve got nothing else to do’.
+– Glenn and Big Lee came ’round to my house.
+We’d been talking and shit like that but hadn’t really been good friends at all, so I was surprised to see them at my front doorstep.
+They were present when GOSPEL played our first gig and liked what I was doing or whatever.
+They asked if I’d heard their demo, which I had, and then asked if I wanted to play. ’Yeah, I’ve got nothing else to do.’
 And pretty much from then on it was a drunken fucking alcoholic ride for a couple of years.
-Still on the dole, doing fucking nothing.
-Glenn made sure I had alcohol for rehearsals, otherwise I probably wouldn’t have turned up.
+Still on the dole, still doing fucking nothing.
+Glenn always made sure I had alcohol for rehearsals; otherwise, I probably wouldn’t have showed up.

 Rob played guitar on SPEAR OF LONGINUS’ 1997 debut album “Domni Satnasi” as well as the 1999 mini-LP “Nada Brahma” before parting ways, citing creative differences.

 – It came down to a bit more than that.
-Glenn, Lee and I were all pretty much best friends at the time, there were no arguments or shit like that.
-Then it just started getting towards this… Glenn, or Camazotz, was talking about his vision for the band, what he wanted to do and how no one was going to stand in his way.
+Glenn, Lee, and I were all pretty much best friends, there were no arguments or shit like that.
+Then it just started getting towards this… Glenn, or Camazotz, was talking about his vision for the band, what he wanted to do and how nothing was going to stand in his way.
 I had my own vision and was deadly fucking serious about it, like I always am.
 People think I don’t give a fuck about anything, but I give a fuck about every fucking millimetre of everything – down to the most minute detail on a record cover, I give a fuck about every single thing.
-I wasn’t going to give, he wasn’t going to give.
+I wasn’t about to give, he wasn’t going to give.

-At this point, the pair were hanging out regularly – going to the gym together almost every day, until one night when their musical differences came to a head.
+At this point, the pair were hanging out regularly – going to the gym together almost every day – until one night when their artistic disagreements came to a head.

-– I’d drank four litres of wine or something like that and Glenn had downed a litre of whiskey, it came down to almost punching each other’s heads off – simply over music direction.
+– I’d drank four bottles of wine or something like that and Glenn had downed a litre of whiskey, it came down to almost punching each other’s heads off – simply over musical direction.
 Sounds like a stupid fucking cliché.
-It escalated from being nothing to, ’No way… I’m not doing it.’
-And he said, ’I’m going to call a song Yahweh Penis Abominator!’, to which I replied; ’There’s no way I’m playing a song with the fucking word penis in it’.
+It escalated from being nothing to, ’No way… I’m not doing it’, and he said, ’I’m going to call a song Yahweh Penis Abominator!’, to which I responded; ’There’s no way I’m playing a song with the fucking word penis in it.’

 – I didn’t hear from him the next day.
 Glenn would regularly come around, pick me up from bed, lift me into his red van and I’d be drinking a bottle of wine while he drove to fucking rehearsal.
-So when the red van didn’t turn up any more, I went: ’I think I might not be in the band anymore.’
+So, when the red van no longer turned up, I went: ’I think I might not be in the band anymore.’
 I had my own ideas anyway and was already drawing logos and stuff like that.
-The first one I drew up that I really liked was ‘Death Scythe’, fucking glad I didn’t call it that.
+The first one I drew up that I really liked was ‘Death Scythe’.
+Fucking glad I didn’t call it that.

 – So am I, adds Darragh – who released VOMITOR’s 2012 album, “The Escalation”.

-– Sounds like something a band would call themselves now, you know, retro-thrash shit.
-The second logo I did up was Tornado.
+– Sounds like something a band would call themselves now, says Rob, you know, retro-thrash shit.
+The second logo I did up was ‘Tornado’.
 And I thought, ‘This is fucking unreal, Tornado!’